 The company’s philosophy is built around the famous sales mantra that you can’t control outcomes but can control your sales activity.
 Pipedrive steps in to help you streamline all your activities through the pipeline.

-The user interface, easy-to-use tools, and integrations make Pipedrive a popular option for small businesses.
+The user interface, easy-to-use tools, and integrations make Pipedrive a popular option for growing businesses.
 It offers all basic integrations – Google, Office 365, and other apps such as Google Maps, MailChimp, etc.

 It does have certain feature limitations based on pricing, which sets it at a higher bracket than other options in the market (more on pricing below).